-The famous fish restaurant Proto in Dubrovnik was captivated by VERA PURE fish cutlery but for the lobster, they had to find another solution.
-Not only did Vera develop a lobster spoon and a fork, she also took care of a tool – a cutlery to fillet the fish at the table.
+The famous fish restaurant Proto in Dubrovnik was captivated by Vera Pure fish cutlery but for the lobster, they had to find another solution.
+Not only did Vera develop a lobster spoon and a fork, she also took care of a tool – cutlery to fillet the fish at the table.

 The caterers have to not only wash but also transport the glasses.
 Space is always scarce.

 Luckily, there are producers (Vera Pure collaborates with “Fries”) who accordingly to the glass size assemble their washing racks.
 Thus, a washing rack of 50×50 cm (smaller standard of professional dishwashers) can store 49 flutes.
 What a space win!